Foreign Company Registration Options in Singapore

 Representative offices do not have any legal personas.
 Thus, representative offices cannot sign contracts, trade, lease warehouses, raise invoices, or open letters of credit - either directly, or on behalf of their foreign parent companies.
 Foreign companies bear implicit liability for the activities of their representative offices in Singapore.

-You are keen on studying the Singapore business environment before committing any investments, or you have considerable non-core activities to be managed in Singapore.
+Companies or individuals are generally advised to set up a representative office if their main objective is to study the Singapore business environment before committing any form of investment or if they have considerable non-core activities to be managed in Singapore.

-What should I take note of when starting a representative office?
+Here are some things to take note when starting a representative office:

 - A representative office must be staffed by a representative from the foreign company’s head office.